yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/create-deployments/create-universe-multi-zone-kubernetes.md

 ## Connect to the universe

-For information on how to connect to the universe from the Kubernetes cluster, as well as remotely, see [Connecting YugabyteDB clusters](../../../deploy/kubernetes/clients/#connecting-tls-secured-yugabytedb-cluster-deployed-by-helm-charts).
+For information on how to connect to the universe from the Kubernetes cluster, as well as remotely, see [Connect YugabyteDB clusters](../../../deploy/kubernetes/clients/#connect-tls-secured-yugabytedb-cluster-deployed-by-helm-charts).